ramab1988/pyabtest/README.md

 6. Number of positive reviews vs Number of negative reviews
 7. Number of converted users vs Number of non-converted users

-**Input**: No. of success in Control, No. of failures in Control, No. of success in variant, No. of failures in variant
-**Output**: P-value, Decision
+**Input**: No. of success in Control, No. of failures in Control, No. of success in variant, No. of failures in variant **Output**: P-value, Alpha, Decision

 ``` python
 >>> import pyabtest